jszopi/restrained-ESP-fit/README.md

 Due to the maturity of `resp`, the maintenance workload should be manageable, but any new features may come slowly.
 If you'd like to help out, please get in touch.
 The design of a Pythonic API and a later Python rewrite are interesting challenges that would definitely benefit from more help.

+## Development

+Development takes place on the `master` branch
+The `resp` version currently being wrapped is `2.4`, but this may change to a different minor version if one is released upstream.
+To continue producing packages wrapping multiple `resp` versions, branches `v2.2.z` and `v2.4.z` will be updated with new developments on `master`.
+These will likely cease to be supported when the development of version `3.0` starts.

 ---